A comprehensive guide on how to organize and manage content production when your team is scattered around the globe

 Views and Followers

-And, of course, you can’t ignore the questions that seem to have a big significance, those with many views, followers and even answers.
+And, of course, you can’t ignore the questions that seem to have a big significance, those with many views, followers, and even answers.

 The more traffic there is — the more traffic you will potentially get.

-But remember that the competition is going to be though on the topics that get the most attention from the writers, and your content needs to be valuable.
+But remember that the competition is going to be tough on the topics that get the most attention from the writers, and your content needs to be valuable.
 How to create the content that wins over competitors — down below.

-Text and Structure
+Text and structure

-Quora offers quote a selection of tools when it comes to formatting the answers.
+Quora offers a selection of tools when it comes to formatting the answers.
 And our best advice about writing a great answer is to put on all the glitter you have.
 Of course, it’s never a good idea to use bolds and italics where they don’t make any sense, and after all, we’re not only trying to get the robot to like us, but also should be thinking about the user and how readable our content is going to be for them.